ign-gg/Purpur/CONTRIBUTING.md

 Assuming you have already forked the repository:

 1. Clone your fork to your local machine;
-2. Type `./gradlew applyAllPatches` in a terminal to apply the patches to both paper and minecraft classes.
+2. Type `./gradlew applyPatches` in a terminal to apply the patches to minecraft classes.
    On Windows, remove `./` from the beginning of `gradlew` commands;
-3. cd into `purpur-server` for server changes, `purpur-api` for API changes, `paper-api` for Paper API changes, and `paper-server` for Paper Server changes.
+3. cd into `purpur-server` for server changes, `purpur-api` for API changes.

 `purpur-server/src/minecraft/java` and `purpur-server/src/minecraft/java/resources` are not git repositories in the traditional sense.
 Its initial commits are the decompiled and deobfuscated Minecraft source and resource files.
-The per-file patches are applied on top of these files as a single, large commit, which is then followed by the individual feature-patch commits. `paper-api/` and `paper-server/` follow the same concept; each paper "project" has its own git repository that also includes it's own feature and per-file patches.
+The per-file patches are applied on top of these files as a single, large commit, which is then followed by the individual feature-patch commits.

 ## Understanding the Gradle Tasks